OliverCadman/dept_ci_ms4/README.md

 #### Booking Form

 If a dep has accepted an invite, the member offering the gig can use a form to provide all details pertaining to the engagement, including a file input which will handle PDFs for sheet music.

+#### Booking Confirmation

+Once a dep has received a confirmed booking, they will be sent an email with the full details of the engagement.
+This will be downloadable to a PDF format.
+An email will also be sent to both parties involved in the booking.

 #### Post a Job